 Palliative does include end-of-life care, but provides much more.
 It involves treating an individual with a terminal illness where there is no cure, including managing symptoms that have developed rapidly.
-The purpose is to assure the patient and their loved ones are involved in providing the patient with the best possible quality of life.
-This involves symptom management, fulfilling social, spiritual and psychological needs, and caring across the continuum of the patient’s illness.
+The purpose is to assure the resident and their loved ones are involved in providing the resident with the best possible quality of life.
+This involves symptom management, fulfilling social, spiritual and psychological needs, and caring across the continuum of the resident’s illness.

 What is the difference between hospice and palliative care?

 Hospice and palliative care are similar approaches to end-of-life care.